RAHUL-AMBARAGONDA/Secure-CI-CD-Project/module_1_prerequisites/step-2-creating-AKS.md

 Your Azure Kubernetes Service (AKS) cluster is now up and running, configured with secure networking, basic node pools, and an accessible DNS prefix.
 This setup serves as the foundation for deploying containerized applications securely and efficiently in Azure.

-Let me know if you’d like to proceed to the next steps or need any additional details!